Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

                 yield torch.randn(self.size)

+There is 2 primary reasons why Lightning can't support the previous implementation.

+First, Lightning can't infer what you are iterating over.
-A :class:`~torch.utils.data.distributed.Sampler` should always be used to encapsulate the fetching logic and both the sampler and its iterator should be made available as attributes on the dataset, so Lightning can access them to track progress.
+Right now, Lightning Fault Tolerant Training requires a :class:`~torch.utils.data.distributed.Sampler` to be used to encapsulate the fetching logic and both the sampler and its iterator should be made available as attributes on the dataset, so Lightning can access them to track progress.

-Here is the recommended way to implement your iterable dataset:
+Secondly, implementing the `__next__` method is required as it separates iterator creation from its consumption,
+    which is essential for Lightning to wrap the iterator before their consumption.

+If your iterable dataset are implemented in the following way, everything should works as expected.

 .. code-block:: python